asokero/amix-unix-boot/README.md

   motherboard memory at `0x07000000` instead of the accelerator's `0x08000000`

 The patched loader is what every hardware acceptance run in the kernel project used.

+The build at the `v1.0-040-060` tag is `sha256 479c496e…` (`src/unix_boot040`, 39 308 bytes).
+It
+was booted on real hardware on 2026-08-18 — an Amiga 3000 with the 68060 Mercury card — and the machine came up normally.

+That is a regression result and should be read as one.
+The capacity checks on `bootinfo.autocon[]` and `memory[]` refuse to boot rather than overrun those arrays, and reaching either needs more than sixteen AutoConfig boards or sixteen memory regions — far more than an Amiga 3000 has.
+Those branches did not execute.
+What the boot establishes is that adding them did not disturb the path every machine actually takes.

+The 68060 is the more useful of the two CPUs to have run it on. `cputype` is poked into the kernel here, a few dozen lines below the changed code, and on a 68060 that poke is what stops every CPU-gated path in the kernel from running as a 68040.
+An 040 boot would have been silent about it.

 ## Related